-The committee first considered the criteria for issuing a formal opinion.
+The committee first considered the criteria for issuing a formal written opinion.
 It is anticipated that most of these opinions will address recurring topics, such as disqualification, disclosure, contempt, campaign conduct, and ex parte communications.
-Nevertheless, limiting formal opinions to frequent or recurring issues seems unnecessarily restrictive.
-CJEO should have discretion to issue formal opinions on, among other things, new or unusual issues that are of importance or interest to the judiciary, as well as situations requiring interpretation of the Code of Judicial Ethics.
+Nevertheless, limiting formal written opinions to frequent or recurring issues seems unnecessarily restrictive.
+CJEO should also have discretion to issue these opinions on new or unusual issues that are of importance or interest to the judiciary, as well as situations involving interpretation of the Code of Judicial Ethics or other governing provisions.
 The opinions should be written without providing identifying information as to any individual.
-The committee recommends that CJEO be authorized to issue a formal opinion whenever it deems it appropriate.
+The committee recommends that CJEO be authorized to issue a formal written opinion whenever it deems it appropriate.

 b.
-Who may suggest topics for formal opinions
+Who may suggest topics for formal written opinions

-The committee agreed that anyone, including judicial officers, attorneys, court employees, entities such as CJA and CJP, and members of the general public, should be permitted to suggest topics for formal written opinions.
-CJEO should have discretion to issue formal opinions when it perceives a need for an opinion on a particular issue regardless of who brings the issue to CJEO's attention.
-Entertaining suggestions from a wide variety of sources will help inform CJEO about which ethics issues need to be addressed.
-CJEO should also have the authority to issue opinions on its own initiative.
+The committee agreed that anyone, including judges, attorneys, court employees, entities such as CJA and CJP, and members of the general public, should be permitted to suggest topics for formal written opinions.
+CJEO should have discretion to issue such opinions when it deems it appropriate, regardless of who brings the issue to CJEO's attention.
+Entertaining suggestions from a wide variety of sources also will help inform CJEO about which ethics issues need to be addressed.
+The rule should authorize CJEO to issue such opinions on its own initiative and to decline to issue an opinion.